 It’s short.
 Of all the written Constitutions on Earth, the United States Constitution is the second shortest-4,543 words in the original document and 7,591 words when you add in the 27 amendments.
 THE shortest is Monaco’s at 3,814 words.
 (The longest constitution is India’s at 146,385 words-in the English version.)

 Separation of Powers/Checks and Balances.
 The two go hand in hand.
 The Founding Fathers labored hard to set up a system where each branch of the government could put the brakes on the behavior of the other two.
 The President can veto legislation, the legislature can override that veto, the courts can decide whether or not a law, regulation, or executive action meets Constitutional muster, and so on.
 Does it work perfectly?
 No. Does it work adequately?
-Opinions differ-and they usually depend on whose ox is being gored at any given time.
+Opinions differ – and they usually depend on whose ox is being gored at any given time.

 It can be changed but not easily.
 The framers of the Constitution knew that at some point, changes to the Constitution would need to be made.
 They also knew if they made it too easy to change the Constitution, it might be amended into a useless hash.
-So, they decided an amendment could be ratified only if three-fourths of the states vote in favor.
+So, they decided an amendment could be ratified only if three-fourths of the states voted in favor.
 The first ten amendments, the Bill of Rights, were enacted in 1791, in response to one of the main criticisms of the Constitution, that it did not have any written guarantees of personal liberties.
 Since 1789 over 11,00 proposed amendments have been introduced in Congress, but only 33 survived the vetting process and went to the states for ratification.
 Six of those failed to pass.

 There is no “escape clause”.
 Nowhere in the document will you find a clause stating that the Courts, Congress, or the President can suspend the entire Constitution.
 The closest it comes is Article I, Section 9, concerning suspending the Writ of Habeas Corpus (the legal principle protecting citizens from arrest and detention without trial) in times of emergency.
 But there’s nothing that says you can scrap the Constitution outright during an emergency or any other time.
-Could it be the most important clause of the Constitution is the one that was left out?
+Could it be that the most important clause of the Constitution is the one that was left out?

 Before the final vote and signing, Benjamin Franklin presented a speech.
 At age 81, he was too frail to give the speech himself, so his fellow Pennsylvanian, James Wilson delivered it for him.
 A part of his speech seems a good way to close this story.

-“…I doubt too whether any other Convention we can obtain, may be able to make a better Constitution: For when you assemble a Number of Men to have the Advantage of their joint wisdom, you inevitably assemble with those Men all their Prejudices, their Passions, their Errors of Opinion, their local Interests, and their selfish Views.
+“…I doubt too whether any other Convention we can obtain, may be able to make a better Constitution: For when you assemble a Number of Men to have the advantage of their joint wisdom, you inevitably assemble with those Men all their Prejudices, their Passions, their Errors of Opinion, their local Interests, and their selfish Views.
 From such an Assembly can a perfect Production be expected?
 It therefore astonishes me, Sir, to find this System approaching so near to Perfection as it does; and I think it will astonish our Enemies, who are waiting with Confidence to hear that our Councils are confounded, like those of the Builders of Babel, and that our States are on the Point of Separation, only to meet hereafter for the Purpose of cutting one another’s throats.
 Thus I consent, Sir, to this Constitution because I expect no better, and because I am not sure that it is not the best…”

 To read the Constitution as preserved in the National Archives, click here